IBM/cp4waiops-connectors/ConnectorTroubleshooting.md

 does not match the component name being used by the connector.
 In that case, change the ConnectorSchema and connector code so that they match.

+### After a Connection Is Created, No Connection Pod Comes Up
+- Your `ConnectorConfiguration` instance may have no status for several minutes
+- After 5 minutes the `ConnetorConfiguration` instance shows the error `unable to determine status of Connector component, connection may have been interrupted`
+- No connection pod starts up

+Check the events via `oc get events` and search for your connector's name.
+You may see errors like:
+`failed to get status of prereqs GitApp`

 ## Performance Issues

 The connector should have a metrics endpoint available at either `/h/metrics` or `/metrics` that can be used to